Click & Collect or 24hr Dispatch*

 Fast confidence gains

-Children in this age group often progress quickly.
-Once they’re comfortable gliding and steering, many transition to a pedal bike without ever needing training wheels.
+Children in this group often progress quickly.
+Once comfortable gliding and steering, many move to a pedal bike without ever needing training wheels.

 Feet flat, body relaxed

-Whatever your child’s age, the most important detail is fit.
-A properly sized balance bike lets them place both feet flat on the ground and move with confidence from the very beginning.
+Whatever the age, fit is the key detail.
+A properly sized balance bike lets your child place both feet flat on the ground and move with confidence from the very first ride.

 Preschool child gliding on a balance bike

-This is where many parents pause, but the difference is more straightforward than it seems.
-Training wheels can keep a child upright temporarily, but they don’t teach the skill that makes independent riding possible.
+This is where many parents pause, but the difference is clearer than it seems.
+Training wheels can keep a child upright temporarily, but they don't teach the skill that makes independent riding possible.
 Balance bikes do.
+Here's the quick version — for the full breakdown, see our dedicated guide on balance bikes vs training wheels.

 Balance Bike